Kingto89/NeuroExamReview/docs/pns.md

 - **Nitric Oxide (NO)**
   - Diffusible gas; retrograde modulator; ↑cGMP
   - Vasodilation; involved in long-term potentiation (memory)
+  - ⭐️Higher release at skin acupoints (enzymatic + bacterial generation)
+  - ⭐️Norepinephrine is modulated by NO in sympathetic system

 - Disorders of synaptic function → botulism, myasthenia gravis, Lambert-Eaton